An accessible introduction for geology enthusiasts,

 By understanding the geological history of Combe Martin—its Devonian rocks, evidence of ancient seas, and the legacy of the Variscan Orogeny—we gain a deeper appreciation of the forces that have shaped both the village and its people.

-Article and images © Combe Martin History Project 2023-2025
+Text and images © Combe Martin History Project 2023-2026

 Explore More

 If you’re interested in fun geology activities, games, and quizzes, check out GeoMôn’s Kids’ Activities.
 The GeoMôn website provides a variety of educational materials, including a special section for children with interactive geology activities.
-Learners may need supervision and should follow the safety guidelines.

 Learners can also explore the Earth Learning Idea (ELI) website for even more exciting hands-on geology activities and experiments, bringing Earth science concepts to life in a fun and practical way.

 GeoMôn’s Kids’ Activities features games, videos, quizzes, and hands-on projects aimed at sparking curiosity and enthusiasm for earth sciences among young learners.
-It’s a great way to learn more about rocks, fossils, and the geological history of places like Combe Martin.

 Glossary of Geological Terms